bblodfon/curated-siteswaps/passing.md

 for example (you have to fill 5 bits of time in there :)

 # 4-person

+- Shooting star (single passes, one juggler runs to the extra corner of the pentagram)

 - Y (2,4-count).
 Variations:
   - Rotating Y